 Some hosts like to spend time with their guests; some prefer to keep their distance.
 Be friendly to your host and let him or her take the lead.
 Respect your host’s space, both physically and emotionally, and don’t think that you need to be in conversation whenever you’re in the same room.

-Example: In New Orleans, Mario and I had a few chats with our host Michele and soon learned that we got along great.
-One night she invited us to a burlesque show with her, and it ended up being a fun, offbeat experience for us during Mardi Gras.
+Example: In New Orleans, I had a few chats with my host Michele and soon learned that we got along great.
+One night she invited me to a burlesque show with her, and it ended up being a fun, offbeat experience for us during Mardi Gras.

 Above all, communicate.
 If something’s wrong, don’t let it fester — talk to your host right away.

 If something goes wrong with your Airbnb stay, you have support.
 While Airbnb recommends that you work things out personally if it’s a small matter or involve the police if you’re in danger or laws are broken, they also have a 24-hour help line for both hosts and guests.

 Leave Fair Feedback